- Road Traffic Accident injury

 How do infants (under 18) take claims?

 Any person under the age of 18 years cannot sue in his or her own name.
 Instead, the case must be taken in the name of one of the parents.
-The infant is allowed to give evident in Court.
+The infant is allowed to give evidence in Court.
 When a settlement is reached in respect of the case, the matter must come before a Judge who must approve the settlement.
-This means that, even through the Insurance Company might have agreed to pay a certain amount of money to the infant, the matter must be presented before the Judge who must be satisfied that the amount being offered is sufficient compensation for the infant.
+This means that, even through the Insurance Company might have agreed to pay a certain amount of money to the infant, the matter must be presented before the Judge who must be satisfied that the amount being offered is sufficient for the infant.
 The Claim also goes through the PIAB process.

 The reasoning behind Court approval being required (as well as PIAB) is that the Court is a Guardian of the infant and must be happy that the settlement is a fair and reasonable settlement, taking into account all factors.
 The said monies, whether received by way of settlement or Court Order, are lodged in Court and cannot be drawn by the infant until the infant reaches 18 years.
 After 18 years, the infant is entitled to withdraw the monies.
 The said monies are invested during the said period, until the infant is 18 years of age.
 The investment is carried out by the Court System.
 It is possible, prior to the infant reaching 18 years of age, to request the Court to allow certain monies to be withdrawn so as to allow these monies to be used for the infant (for justifiable purposes, for example, education or medical needs).
 However, the Court is generally reluctant to allow monies to be paid to an infant unless the payment is for the benefit of the infant in the long term.

-How do i get doctor/medical reports?
+How do I get doctor/medical reports?

-Reports from your Doctor and Medical Consultants are normally required in compensation cases.
+Reports from your Doctor and Medical Consultants are normally required in personal injuries cases.
 In other words, it is necessary to obtain an outline of your injuries from the Doctor and explanation by the Doctor of the nature of injuries suffered, the seriousness of same and the likely period for which the injuries will last and the general prognosis (forecast/prediction as regards your condition).
 Berwick Solicitors will arrange these Reports.
 It is normal, in injuries to neck and back, to obtain Medical Report from an Orthopaedic Surgeon as these are experts in injuries of this nature.
 The Orthopaedic Surgeon will examine your injuries in the light of x-rays and other Medical data.
 To prepare the Report, the Orthopaedic Surgeon will meet you and discuss your injuries.
 When meeting the Orthopaedic Surgeon, it is most important to ensure that you outline all of your complaints.

 What other medical examinations will i have?